saravanabot0/extractImageFromVideo/README.md

 # extractImageFromVideo
 Users can upload a video and extract images from it.
-Then, you can use the image for thumbnail.
-It can be helpful to generate a thumbnail image from an uploaded video.
+Then, you can use the image for thumbnail.</br> It can be helpful to generate a thumbnail image from an uploaded video.

 ## Demo link